Contact Coach Blasi

 It is Blasi’s devotion to his alma mater, and his ability to motivate his players both athletically and academically that prompted Director of Athletics David Sayler to ink Blasi to a 10-year contract extension following the 2012-13 season that keeps him in Oxford through the 2022-23 season.
 Blasi was also recognized for his work with his players both on and off the ice and in the community in 2011 by Miami’s School of Education, Health and Society, which presented him with the Profound Impact Award, given annually to Miami EHS alumni who are making a difference in both their profession and their community.

-Additionally, Miami produced at least one AHCA All-American 12 straight years from 2004-15, the only school in Division I to do so in that span.
-MU also had nine Hobey Baker Award finalists during the 12-year stretch, including Miami’s first winner in Andy Miele in 2011, and three CCHA Players of the Year in the league’s final four seasons with Cody Reichard in 2009-10, Miele in 2010-11 and Austin Czarnik in 2012-13.
+Additionally, Miami had a 12-year stretch where it produced at least one AHCA All-American each season, the only school in Division I to do so.
+The Red & White boasted nine Hobey Baker Award finalists during the 12-year stretch, including Miami’s first winner in Andy Miele in 2011, and three CCHA Players of the Year in the league’s final four seasons with Cody Reichard in 2009-10, Miele in 2010-11 and Austin Czarnik in 2012-13.
 Under Blasi’s guidance behind the bench, a total of 14 RedHawks have earned All-America status with four being named the CCHA Player of the Year.